Your browser is not supported or outdated so some features of the site might not be available.

 6.2 Phone Calls

 The Beats Studio3 are passable for phone calls.
-Their integrated mic has a just okay recording quality, so your voice sounds thin and lacking in detail.
+Their integrated mic has a just okay recording quality, so your voice sounds thin and lacks detail.
 Unfortunately, if you're taking calls in even moderately noisy environments like an office, the person on the other line may have difficulties hearing you too.
-On the upside, these headphones have an ANC system that can help block out some noise while you're on a call.
+On the upside, these headphones have an ANC system that can help block out some noise while on a call.

 Pros

-• Low leakage.
+• Low audio leakage.

 Cons